filecoin-project/specs/content/systems/filecoin_mining/storage_mining/mining_cycle/index.md

 With every new tipset, the miner can use their committed power to attempt to craft a new block.

 For additional details around how consensus works in Filecoin, see [Expected Consensus](expected_consensus).
-For the purposes of this section, there is a consensus protocol (Expected Consensus) that guarantees a fair process for determining what blocks have been generated in a round, whether a miner is eligible to mine a block itself, and other rules pertaining to the production of some artifacts required of valid blocks (e.g. Tickets, ElectionPoSt).
+For the purposes of this section, there is a consensus protocol (Expected Consensus) that guarantees a fair process for determining what blocks have been generated in a round, whether a miner is eligible to mine a block, and other rules pertaining to the production of some artifacts required of valid blocks (e.g. Tickets, ElectionPoSt).

 ### Mining Cycle

-After the chain has caught up to the current head using [ChainSync](chainsync).
-At a high-level, the mining process is as follows, (we go into more detail on epoch timing below):
+After the chain has caught up to the current head using [ChainSync](chainsync), the mining process is as follows, (we go into more detail on epoch timing below):

 - The node receives and transmits messages using the [Message Syncer](message_syncer)
-- At the same time it [receives blocks](block_sync)
+- At the same time the node receives blocks through [BlockSync](block_sync).
     - Each block has an associated timestamp and epoch (quantized time window in which it was crafted)
     - Blocks are validated as they come in [block validation](block)
 - After an epoch's "cutoff", the miner should take all the valid blocks received for this epoch and assemble them into tipsets according to [Tipset validation rules](tipset)